-Government Reimbursement Grants
+Government Incentive Grants

-In October 2005, Fluidigm Singapore entered into a letter agreement providing for up to S\$10 million (approximately US\$7.2 million using March 29, 2008 exchange rates) in grants from the Singapore Economic Development Board, or EDB.
-The grants are payable only as reimbursement for a portion of the expenses incurred in Singapore from August 1, 2005 through July 31, 2010 in connection with the establishment and operation of a research, development and manufacturing center for IFCs in Singapore.
-Eligible expenses include expenses relating to human resources, equipment, materials and software purchases, and professional service fees.
-Fluidigm Singapore is required to submit reimbursement requests for qualifying expenditures on a quarterly basis along with reports regarding its compliance with the reimbursement conditions through the end of the applicable quarter.
+In October 2005, Fluidigm Singapore entered into a letter agreement providing for up to SG\$10 million (approximately US\$7.3 million using June 28, 2008 exchange rates) in incentive grants from the Singapore Economic Development Board, or EDB.
+The incentive grants are payable for the period August 1, 2005 through July 31, 2010 in connection with the establishment and operation of a research, development and manufacturing center for IFCs in Singapore.
+Incentive grant payments are calculated as a portion of qualifying expenses we incur in Singapore relating to salaries, overhead, outsourcing and subcontracting expenses, operating expenses and royalties paid.
+Fluidigm Singapore is required to submit requests for incentive grant payments on a quarterly basis along with reports regarding its compliance with the development, hiring, expenditure and other conditions through the end of the applicable quarter.

 On January 11, 2006, Fluidigm Singapore and EDB entered into a supplement to the October 2005 letter agreement.
-This supplement was entered into to create a process whereby Fluidigm Singapore and EDB would agree on new quarterly development targets at the start of each year, Fluidigm Singapore would submit to EDB a progress report and evidence of the achievement of targets on a quarterly basis and the parties would resolve any disagreements regarding the satisfaction of targets using an established procedure and the parties would be entitled to obtain a third party audit of our reimbursement requests on a semi-annual tarther than an annual basis.
+This supplement was entered into to create a process whereby Fluidigm Singapore and EDB would agree on new quarterly development targets at the start of each year, Fluidigm Singapore would submit to EDB a progress report and evidence of the achievement of targets on a quarterly basis and the parties would resolve any disagreements regarding the satisfaction of targets using an established procedure and the parties would be entitled to obtain a third party audit of our incentive grant payment requests on a semi-annual rather than an annual basis.

-Fluidigm Singapore's continued eligibility for such reimbursement grants is subject to its compliance with increasing levels of research, development and manufacturing activity in Singapore, including employment of specified numbers of research scientists and engineers, its incurrence of specified levels of research and development expenses in Singapore over the course of each calendar year, its use of local service providers, its manufacture in Singapore of the products developed in Singapore and its achievement of certain targets relating to new product development or completion of specific manufacturing process objectives.
+Fluidigm Singapore's continued eligibility for such incentive grant payments is subject to its compliance with increasing levels of research, development and manufacturing activity in Singapore, including employment of specified numbers of research scientists and engineers, its incurrence of specified levels of research and development expenses in Singapore over the course of each calendar year, its use of local service providers, its manufacture in Singapore of the products developed in Singapore and its achievement of certain targets relating to new product development or completion of specific manufacturing process objectives.
+Specifically, this agreement requires that we must employ at least 24 research scientists and engineers in Singapore by December 31, 2009 to remain eligible for incentive grant payments.
+As of June 28, 2008, we employed 16 research scientists and engineers involved in the research and development of our IFCs.
 These required levels of research, development and manufacturing activity in Singapore and the associated increases from one year to the next are the result of negotiations between the parties and are generally consistent with our business strategy for our Singapore operations.
 All ownership rights in the intellectual property developed by Fluidigm Singapore remain with Fluidigm Singapore and no such rights are conveyed to EDB under the agreement.